 Welcome to the Golden Eagles Linedance Club, Andover.
 Our leader is called Debbie and she has been dancing since 1998, but only started teaching in September 2012.

-We have two classes per week and we also attend social events with live music at Horndean, Burghclere, Whitchurch and Ecchinswell.
+We also attend regular weekend social events with live music at Horndean, Burghclere, Whitchurch and Farnham.

 As a group we also go away on Linedance Weekends where we get to put into practice the dances we learn in class.
 We also have the chance to dress up if there is a theme night (as you can see from the above photo of Debbie as a Cowgirl).

-We have been to the Carrington Hotel Bournemouth, The Wessex Hotel Bournemouth, Durrant House Hotel Bideford, The Wessex Hotel Street, Toorak Hotel Torquay, Torbay Court Hotel Paignton, Victoria Hotel Torquay, Merton Hotel Jersey, Queens Hotel Bournemouth, Royal Beach Hotel Southsea and The Trouville Hotel on the Isle of Wight.
+We have visited The Carrington Hotel Bournemouth, Durrant House Hotel Bideford, The Wessex Hotel Street, Toorak Hotel Torquay, Torbay Court Hotel Paignton, Victoria Hotel Torquay, Merton Hotel Jersey, Queens Hotel Bournemouth, Royal Beach Hotel Southsea and The Trouville Hotel on the Isle of Wight.

 As a club we have a group of followers called the GOlden Eagles.
 (Yes that is right we dropped the G from Golden to call them the Olden eagles).
 This is made up of the partners that do not dance but enjoy the music and the social side of the Club.
 They can usually be found at the bar putting the world to rights!